-Pension expense for the UAPP is actuarially determined using the projected benefit method prorated on service and is allocated to each participating employer based on their respective percentage of employer contributions.
+Pension expense for the UAPP is actuarially determined using the projected benefit method prorated on service.
+The UAPP activity and financial position are allocated to each participating employer based on their respective percentage of employer contributions.
 Actuarial gains and losses on the accrued benefit obligation are amortized over the expected average remaining service life of the related employee group.